DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/native-app.md

 1. After the application is successfully created, click the application name to view the workloads with the label __Traditional Microservice__ under the current application.

-    > Clicking on the black link that appears will redirect you to the service details page of the Microservice Engine.
+    > Clicking the link that appears will redirect you to the service details page of the Microservice Engine.

 2. Alternatively, you can go to the __Microservice Engine__ module and view the services added under the corresponding workspace and registry.